squareetlabs/ionic-rating-component/README.md

 # Ionic Rating Component

-Highly customizable component to display evaluations or a quick rating operation of something.
+Highly customizable Ionic 5 component to display evaluations or a quick rating operation of something.

-Easy to integrate with your ionic-5 projects.

-For ionic-3 projects please check this package : https://www.npmjs.com/package/ionic3-star-rating
+For Ionic 3 projects please check this package : https://www.npmjs.com/package/ionic3-star-rating

-For ionic-4 projects please check this package : https://www.npmjs.com/package/ionic-rating-component
+For Ionic 4 projects please check this package : https://www.npmjs.com/package/ionic4-star-rating
 # How to use

 ## Step 1